yevheniyc/Autodidact/1i_AWS_ET_Lynda/README.md

     - US East - located in Virginia
     - US West - located in California
     - GovCloud - located in the northwest of the US:
-        - designed to allow US government agencies, contractors, and their customers to move more sensitive into the cloud by addressing their specific regulatory and compliance requirements.
+        - designed to allow US government agencies, contractors, and their customers to move more sensitive data into the cloud by addressing their specific regulatory and compliance requirements.
-    - EU - located in Europe, Middle East, Africa area - located in Ireland
+    - EU - covering Europe, Middle East, Africa area - located in Ireland
     - South America - located in Sao Paulo
     - Asia Pacific - Singapore, Sydney, Tokyo, and Beigin
         <br><img src="img/3_aws_regions.png" width="400" hight="400">
 - These regions are independent of one-another and there is no data replicatins between them
-- Customers can launch instances in more than one region: if you have a very strict high-availability and distaster recover requirements that specify you must have redundant systems that are completely isolated and very far apart geographically, using more than one region will help you meet this requirement.
+- Customers can launch instances in more than one region: if you have a very strict high-availability and distaster recovery requirements that specify you must have redundant systems that are completely isolated and very far apart geographically, using more than one region will help you meet this requirement.
 - Any communications that you establish between regions is across the public internet, so encryption methods should be used to protect your sensitive data.
 - Availability Zones:
     - Even within a region, you can achieve geographical isolation to meet your high availability and disaster recovery needs.
 This is because each region consists of multiple locations called availability zones.